Freedom Trail Tour Sites

 Located on the highest piece of land in the North End, Copp’s Hill Burying Ground is Boston’s second oldest cemetery.
 It became a burial ground in 1659, and is named after 17th-century shoemaker William Copp, the property’s original owner.
 In colonial Boston, Copp’s Hill was much higher, extending as a cliff to the water’s edge.
 Standing atop this cliff, one could view several of the town’s shipyards and wharves, and see Charlestown just across the Charles River.
 From this location, in June 1775, British troops bombarded Charlestown during the Battle of Bunker Hill.
 In 1807, the upper section of Copp’s Hill was removed and used as landfill for Mill Pond.

 When British troops were encamped on Copp’s Hill, they used the grave markers of patriots they disliked for target practice.
 Today, their musketball marks can be clearly seen on the marker of Captain Daniel Malcom, a member of the Sons of Liberty.
-Malcom, who died in 1769, asked to be buried “in a Stone Grave 10 feet deep” safe from British bullets.
-This request is noted on his headstone.
+Malcom, who died in 1769, lies buried “in a Stone Grave 10 feet deep” as noted on his headstone.
 Notable people buried at Copp’s Hill are Robert Newman and Captain John Pulling Jr., the men who displayed the signal lanterns; Prince Hall, a freed slave and founder of the African Grand Lodge of Massachusetts; Increase and Cotton Mather, Puritan ministers; and Edmund Hartt, builder of the USS Constitution.

 Open daily 9 AM to 5 PM (Spring-Fall), 9 AM to 3 PM (Winter)